mrazomej/phd/src/chapter_01/section_02_gene_reg.md

 and $\gamma_m \Delta t$ the probability of seeing a single mRNA being degraded.
 But since each mRNA has the same probability of being degraded, the total number of mRNAs that we would see decay in this time window would be the probability per mRNA times the total number of mRNAs.
-If we send the term $m(t)$ to the left hand side of the equation and divide both sides by $\Delta t$, we obtain
+This is in contrast with the production of mRNA, which does not depend on the current number of mRNAs.
+If we send the term $m(t)$ to the left-hand side of the equation and divide both sides by $\Delta t$, we obtain
 $$
 \frac{m(t + \Delta t) - m(t)}{\Delta t} = r_m - \gamma_m m(t).
 $$